Green-AI-Hub-Mittelstand/AI-textile-quality-assurance/README.md

 ## License

-Distributed under the GPL-3.0 license.
+Distributed under the MIT license.
 See `LICENSE.txt` for more information. </br>
 Check the external libraries used in the application:

 | Libary        | License          |